AriHiggs89/Tutorial_Animation-in-Adobe-After-Effects_Final-Project/README.md

 - Communication and presentation skills
 - Ability to meet deadlines and work as part of a team

-**Animators use a range of techniques to make images appear to move, and most specialize in one of the following:**
+**Animators usually specialize in:**
 - 2D drawn animation
 - 2D computer animation
 - Stop-frame or stop-motion animation
 - 3D computer generated (CG) animation

-### Now that you know the background, required skills and professional pathways for animators & motion graphics artists, let's jump into the tutorial!
+### Now that you know the background, required skills and professional pathways for animation artists, let's jump into the tutorial!

 ## Required Materials for Tutorial
 1. [Open-Source Clip Art](https://openclipart.org/) - this is a copyright-free image repository with thousands of open-source images for free!